JJUNOS0926/EE40034-DLVU-Final-Project/DLVU project/README.md

 Test EER: 9.219%

 6. Final Submitted Files
 exp04-AAM_test_ep12.csv

-scripts/ (all training shell scripts)
+scripts/ (all training scripts)

-trainEmbedNet.py, DatasetLoader.py, and all loss/model/scheduler/optimizer files
+All model, loss, scheduler, optimizer implementation files

 No additional preprocessing scripts were used.

 7. Reproducibility

-All experimental results can be fully reproduced using the scripts included in this repository.
+All experimental results can be fully reproduced using the included scripts.